Empty stadium tie with Olimpia begins CCL, 1:1

 So, Metro goes into next week's home leg with a disappointing tie, but a crucial road goal...
 (Oh, those damn road goals!)
 Hooray for another year?

-Lineup: Robles, Lawrence, Collin, Long, Murillo, Adams, Felipe, Davis, Muyl, Royer, Wright-Phillips.
+Lineup: Robles, Lawrence, Collin, Long, Murillo, Adams, Martins, Davis, Muyl, Royer, Wright-Phillips.
 Subs: Etienne, Rzatkowski, Rivas.